Welcome to the CVS Inverclyde Funding Bulletin for February 2024.

-We hope this page provides you with details and inspiration to submit applications to support your valuable work across Inverclyde.
+We hope this page provides you up to date information and inspiration to submit applications to support your valuable work across Inverclyde.
 Please make sure that you follow us on Facebook to keep up to date on deadline information and funds with short lead in time.

 If you are working on an application and need some support, please contact us at email@example.com to find out about our editing and enhancement service, or sign up for one of our funding events on our website.

 Member Event: Funding Surgery with the National Lottery Community Fund Scotland

 We’re delighted that Joao Goncalves, Inverclyde’s funding officer for The National Lottery Community Fund Scotland, will be visiting our offices at the West College Scotland throughout January and February to meet with organisations interested in applying for Lottery Funding.
 Members can sign up for a one-to-one session with Joao, to discuss projects ideas and get advice to help submit an application.
 Spaces are limited so don’t delay and sign up today!

 Sessions for Monday 5 Feb are fully booked but sessions are available for Monday 19 February.

 Throughout 2024, we plan to bring you more funding events and support to meet your needs, and so we can design a programme that meets the funding needs of local groups and organisations, we’d very much appreciate if you could spend a few minutes of your time completing the following survey.
 The survey will close on Friday 9 February so please provide us with your feedback as soon as possible.

 Bank of Scotland Foundation: Empower